unicode-org/message-format-wg/spec/formatting.md

 - A single string concatenated from the parts of the resolved _pattern_.
 - A string with associated attributes for portions of its text.
-- A flat sequence of objects corresponding to each resolved value.
+- A flat sequence of objects corresponding to each _resolved value_.
-- A hierarchical structure of objects that group spans of resolved values, such as sequences delimited by _markup-open_ and _markup-close_ _placeholders_.
+- A hierarchical structure of objects that group spans of _resolved values_, such as sequences delimited by _markup-open_ and _markup-close_ _placeholders_.

 Implementations SHOULD provide _formatting_ result types that match user needs,